npavlopoulou/complex-RAG-guide/README.md

 Using **LangChain**, **LangGraph**, and **RAGAS** (Evaluation), simulating real-world challenges and showcasing practical solutions that developers face while building RAG bots.

-This is an created on top of the version of [nirDiamant](https://github.com/NirDiamant) guide.
+This is created on top of the version of [nirDiamant](https://github.com/NirDiamant) guide.
 Thanks to him for the foundational work.

 <!-- omit in toc -->
 # Table of Contents